WUTK-FM

 WUTK-FM is a variety formatted non-commercial, non-profit, broadcast radio station licensed to Knoxville, Tennessee and serving Metro Knoxville.
 WUTK is owned and operated by the University of Tennessee; however, WUTK's daily operations are not funded by the university; instead, they rely on donations from listeners and local businesses.
 WUTK-FM signed on in February 1982 from studios located in P-103 of Andy Holt Tower with an antenna on the roof generating 128.7 watts.
-WUTK now streams worldwide at WUTKRadio.com and on the Tune In and RadioFX apps.
+WUTK now streams worldwide at WUTKRadio.com and on the WUTK, Tune In and RadioFX apps.

 All music, news 90 and sports shows on WUTK are volunteer or student-produced, hence nicknamed "Volunteer Radio — 90.3 The Rock" with slogans that include "UT's College of Rock" & "Knoxville's Musical Tastemakers".
 Previous nicknames associated with WUTK are "Album 90", "New Rock 90", "The Last One Left" & "The Torch".

 Awards and recognition

-The station has received numerous awards and honours from various media outlets including Knoxville News Sentinel, Blank Newspaper, Metro Pulse and College Music Journal.
+The station has received numerous awards and honors from various media outlets including Knoxville News Sentinel, Blank Newspaper, Metro Pulse and College Music Journal.

 For 17 years in a row (2005–2022), WUTK has been voted "Knoxville's Best Radio Station" by three different local publications.

 In 2020, WUTK's Twitter & Instagram accounts @WUTKTheRock were named "Knoxville's Finest" by the readers of Blank News.

 As of May 2022, WUTK is installing a new 1,000 watt transmitter, purchased with donations from students and listeners.